THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The next morning we left to sail around Huahine to the village of Fare.

 Our visit to Fare was mostly administrative.
 We needed wifi to take care of some paperwork back home, in addition to getting gasoline for the dinghy, some groceries, and some medicines from the pharmacy (I can’t seem to kick a cough I brought back from the states).
-The Fare grocery store is surprisingly big and well stocked.
+The Fare grocery store is surprisingly big and well-stocked.
 I actually found pork chops!!
 In front of the grocery store were a few stalls set up, selling prepared food like crab beignets, something called retia (I think this is the dessert we had at Bali Hai Hotel in Cook’s Bay, recipe here) and fruit salad (papaya, bananas, star fruit, passion fruit, and vanilla).

 We debating about leaving for Raiatea, but the day rolled on and we got too lazy.
 It’s a good thing we did!
 Several buddy boats came in; Margansie and Blowin Bubbles.
 We invited them over for drinks, and Margansie told us about the Hieva occurring that night.

 After dinner, we tied LD at the Huahine Yacht Club and walked with Margansie and another boat, Carola, to an arena where the festival was held.
 Outside, there were snack booths, foosball tables, and music.
 Tickets were only 500F ($5).
 The show started around 8.
-In line, we ran into the crew of Balikcil, Elif and Mustafa, from Turkey.
+While in line, we ran into the crew of Balikcil, Elif and Mustafa, from Turkey.
 We have seen them and said hello many times since the Galapagos, but we finally got to introduce ourselves and shake hands!

 There were about a dozen sets and 40 singer/dancers.
 The same dancers returned over and over again, which must have been physically grueling.